ajnsit/concur-documentation/README.md

 This leads to surprising power, since effectively, the return values *bubble* up the DOM tree, and you can then handle the return value at any level of granularity.

-We'll further discuss layout later in this guide.
+We'll further discuss layout, but first, we need to discuss event handling.

 #### Event Handling

-In the previous example, clicking the buttons does nothing.
+In the previous examples, clicking the buttons does nothing.
 After all, we haven't attached an event handler to the button!
 Traditionally, responding to use input seems to be the place where complexity creeps into the application.
 In Elm, for example, this is the place where you would reach out for the *Elm Architecture*.

 Handling external events is where Concur shines.
 It does away with all the incidental complexity and lets you focus on the program logic.
 I'll make a claim that handling generic user events in Concur is simpler than any other library/framework in any programming language ever.
 If you know of anything else simpler, please let me know.